always-further/claude-extensions/README.md

-# Claude Code Community Extensions
+# Claude Code Always Further Extensions

-A community-driven collection of skills, agents, hooks, commands, and MCP configurations for Claude Code and Claude Desktop.
-Clone this repository to instantly supercharge your Claude setup.
+A collection of skills, agents, hooks, commands, and MCP configurations for Claude Code and Claude Desktop.
+Clone this repository and run the installation.

+Find any new hacks that you think would be useful?
+Feel free to contribute!

 ## Quick Start